-a gradle plugin based on the openapi-processor-api to handle any openapi-processor without an explicit dependency on the processor.
+a Gradle plugin based on the openapi-processor-api to handle any openapi-processor without an explicit dependency on the processor.

-plugin version | required gradle version |
+| plugin version | minimum gradle version | minimum java version |

 7.0+ |